Solomon-analytics/SQL-Order_Management_Data_Warehouse-Project/README.md

 # Order Management Data Warehouse Project

 Welcome to the **Order Management Data Warehouse Project** repository!
-This project is developed to demonstrate a comprehensive data warehousing and analytics solution, building a data warehouse to generating actionable insights.
-Designed as a portfolio project to showcase industry best practices in data engineering and analytics.
+This project demonstrate a comprehensive data warehousing and analytics solution, showcasing how to design, build and optimise a modern data warehouse that generates actionable business insights.
+It is developed as a portfolio project to highlight industry best practices in data engineering, data modelling and analytics.

 ---

 # Project Overview
 ---
 This project involves:
 1. Data Architecture: Designing a modern Data Warehouse using the Medallion Architecture Bronze, Silver, and Gold layers